 Regional Eastern Sierra Opportunities

-Historic Monuments Road Tour – (Can be done within an auto).
+Historic Monuments Road Tour – (Can be done in an auto).
 Check out numerous historic monuments — many located near roads and highways.
 Pick up a Treasure Map at the Bishop Chamber of Commerce & Visitor Center.

 Hidden Stories of the Eastern Sierra – (Indoor Activity on Your Digital Device) Explore this cornucopia of digital links to stories about the Eastern Sierra via videos, slide shows, cinematic films, podcasts, and documents immersing you into the area’s natural history on a grand scale.